greenvisionmedia/Documentation/src/scripting.md

 At GV we needed a way to easily and quickly add additional functionality to our projects, without needing too much extra processing power.

-We're basing our strategy on OG web performance optimizer Steve Souder's [14 Rules for Faster-Loading Web Sites. ](https://stevesouders.com/examples/rules.php).
+We're basing our strategy on OG web performance optimizer Steve Souder's [14 Rules for Faster-Loading Web Sites](https://stevesouders.com/examples/rules.php).

 -   _Rule 6_: Put scripts at the bottom
 -   _Rule 8_: Make Javascript external